 I am not a US citizen, but I am still a minority researching in the US.
-Why can’t I apply for the MAC Travel Award?
+Why can’t I apply for the CID Travel Award?

-Because the MAC Travel Awards are funded by an NIH grant, only US citizens or permanent US residents are eligible.
-Please be sure to check out the Education or CPOW awards to see if you qualify.
+Because the CID Travel Awards are funded by an NIH grant, only US citizens or permanent US residents are eligible.
+Be sure to check out the Education or CPOW awards to see if you qualify.

 I am currently a graduate student.
 However, by the time of the Annual Meeting I will be a postdoc.
 What award should I apply for?

-You should apply for the awards that fits your career level as of October 3.
-In your case, you must apply as a graduate student.
+You should apply for the awards that fits your career level as of October 5.
+In this case, you must apply as a graduate student.

 I am no longer a student or a postdoc.
 Am I eligible for a Travel Award?

-MAC, CPOW, and the International Relations Committee all offer travel awards for junior, senior, and/or mid-career scientists.
+CID, CPOW, International Relations Committee travel awards and Bridging Funds are available for junior, senior, and/or mid-career scientists.
 Please check eligibility requirements online to see if you qualify for any of these awards.

 Have additional questions?
 Please contact the Society Office at (240)-290-5600 or firstname.lastname@example.org.